-On the popular post Extracting Email Address from Outlook 2007 folder I am asked if there is a way to export email address from Outlook folder but also include subfolder.
+On the popular post Extracting all attachments from Outlook I am asked if there is a way to export email address from Outlook folder but also include subfolder.

 Well, Outlook itself doesn’t have this facility – so I wrote my own and its here for you to use.
 And its FREE.